-Three Marketing Lessons from The Political Realm - Kellblog
+Three Marketing Lessons from The Realm of Politics - Kellblog

 Dedication

-While researching this post, I was saddened to learn of the passing of Alan Kelly, the only PR titan I know who, after crushing it in Silicon Valley (e.g., putting Oracle on the map in the 1990s), decided to challenge himself, move to DC, and bring both his firm and communications system to the major leagues.
-Fare thee well, my friend.
+While researching this post, I was saddened to learn of the passing of Alan Kelly, the only PR titan I know who, after crushing it in Silicon Valley (e.g., by putting Oracle on the map in the 1990s), decided to challenge himself, move to DC, and bring both his firm and his communications system to the major leagues.
+Ave atque vale.

 Notes